-Singita have calculated the carbon emissions of operations at Singita, and used this to to estimate the average emissions per bednight.
-Since August 2021 a levy has been applied to all guest bookings applied to fund initiatives to offset these emissions.
+Singita has calculated the carbon emissions its operations, and used this to estimate the average emissions per bednight.
+Since August 2021, a levy has been applied to all guest bookings to fund initiatives to offset these emissions.

-Singita have partnered with various projects across the four regions they operate in to ensure that the offset will take place locally and also bring social benefits to the local community.
+Singita has partnered with various projects across the four regions it operates in to ensure that the offset will take place locally and also bring social benefits to the local community.
 For example:

-- In Southern Africa a cookstove project supportes communities to cook more sustainably and safely through a simple, innovative alternative to an open flame. - In East Africa protection of the vulnerable forests supports hunter-gatherer communities, wildlife and climate change prevention.

-Furthermore guests are given the opportunity to offset their own flights and separately Singita is also offsetting for all their own business flights - helping to maximise the offsets.
+- In Southern Africa, a cookstove project supportes communities to cook more sustainably and safely through a simple, innovative alternative to an open flame. - In East Africa, protection of the vulnerable forests supports hunter-gatherer communities, wildlife, and climate change prevention. - Furthermore, guests are given the opportunity to offset their own flights and separately, Singita is also offsetting for all its own business flights.